1. About Buscopan

 Peppermint oil and mebeverine are also antispasmodic remedies.
 They work in a similar way to Buscopan to relax stomach muscles and ease painful cramps.

-Both peppermint oil and mebeverine are available to buy from high street pharmacies.
+Both peppermint oil and mebeverine are available to buy from pharmacies.
 Mebeverine is also available on prescription.

 Will it affect my fertility?

-There's no firm evidence to suggest that taking Buscopan will reduce fertility in either men or women.
+There's no evidence to suggest that taking Buscopan will reduce fertility in either men or women.

-But if you're trying to get pregnant, speak to a pharmacist or your doctor before taking it.
+If you're trying to get pregnant and you take Buscopan regularly, speak to a pharmacist or your doctor.
 They may want to review your treatment.

 Can I drive or ride a bike?